Raahu: Soundtrack

+The music was composed by Praveen Lakkaraju.
 The album's single "Emo Emo Emo" with the vocals of Sid Sriram was received positively by the audience.

 Release and reception

 Raahu was released on 28 February 2020.
+The film released its digital premiere through Zee5.

 Sangeetha Devi writing for The Hindu, termed the film as an "indie-spirited venture" and an "appreciable first attempt".
 Prakash Pecheti of Telangana Today wrote that "Raahu is a honest attempt from newbie Subbu Vedula to tell a story of a different subject which was never touched by Telugu directors."

 The Times of India rated the film 2 out of 5 stars.
 While appreciating the execution and production values, the review stated "Director Subbu should've worked a little more on the way he narrated the story because he squandered away a good opportunity.
 Raahu is sincere and hard work that unfortunately goes in vain!"

 Santosh Yamsani from Sakshi wrote that though the director's attempt at a novel concept is appreciable, he was unable turn it into a strong screenplay.